edmundmiller/CV/resume.typ

     _Olypsis Technologies_\
     #term[Jun 2018 --- Jun 2020][Dallas, Tx]

-    - Lead developement and design of BlockNKey completing tasks including, creating a functioning test suite for legacy code, containerizing the entire system, designing and implementing a REST API and Smart contracts for the system.
+    - Lead developement and design of BlockNKey completing tasks such as created the functioning test suite for legacy code, containerized the entire system, designed and implemented a REST API and smart contracts for the system.
-    - Created a novel ERC20 payment splitter Smart contract in Solidity for Digital Assets Foundry.
+    - Created a novel ERC20 payment splitter smart contract in Solidity for Digital Assets Foundry.
-    - Developed the DAWN protocol to transfer files in a peer to peer fashion, that is decentralized and does not rely on a 3rd party to be trusted using
+    - Developed the decentralized DAWN protocol to transfer files in a peer to peer fashion, eliminating the need for a 3rd party in the transaction.
     - Worked with a variety of Web3 technologies including Whisper, IPFS, AES256, and React.